-Common tasks during the year enable us to check progress against the standards expected for success at GCSE level.
-The mock GCSE exam in January enables us to judge the standard of answers necessary for success in the final exam in June.
+Common Tasks during the year enable us to check your progress against the standards expected for success at GCSE level.
+The third Common Task is an internal school exam in the summer term, made up of the whole year's work.

 By ensuring that homework, set twice a week, is done promptly and thoroughly when it is set.
-By discussing current events with your daughter so that they can see the relevance of the topics studied, and can make links between past and present.
-Parents can encourage their daughter to watch relevant films and documentaries and to read about the topics studied.
+By discussing current events with your child so that they can see the relevance of the topics studied, and can make links between past and present.
+Parents can encourage their child to watch relevant films and documentaries and to read about the topics studied.
 Visiting appropriate and relevant historical sites together, and sharing the experience, as an enjoyable and rewarding family pastime.